Geometric-Topological Perception and Motion Prior for Real-Time Satellite Video Object Tracking: Proposed Method

 where $\mathbf{C}_k$ and $\mathbf{S}_k$ represent the historical center coordinates and size of the bounding box in the $k$-th frame of $\mathcal{C}_{hist}$ and $\mathcal{S}_{hist}$, respectively. $\varphi_{\text{fit}}$ and $\varphi_{\text{val}}$ denotes the linear fitting operation, and $\lambda$ is a hyperparameter of the EMA.
 When the nPSR is high, the response score map of the current frame is considered reliable.
 In this case, we only use the short-term instantaneous velocity to refine the center coordinates, while the width and height are updated directly using the EMA of the model's predicted results.
 Calculation of instantaneous velocity is defined as follows:

 where the definition of $\mathbf{C}_k$ is consistent with the previous context.
 Note that $N_1$ and $N_2$ denote the window sizes for long-term and short-term frames, respectively.
 Given that most videos are sampled at 25 fps and the motion of targets in satellite videos is relatively slow, we typically set $N_1=50$, which means that the average velocity is estimated using the historical information from about past 2 seconds, and $N_2=10$, which corresponds to the instantaneous velocity.
 Considering the varying nPSR ranges across different scenarios, we set the threshold to $\theta=0.5$, which effectively captures the motion trend of the target without introducing cumulative errors.
 Note that no fitting is performed during the first $N_1$ frames of the tracking process for robustness.
 The detailed steps of this approach are presented in Algorithm~\ref{alg:motion_refinement}.
+It is noted that unlike the single Markov chain of Kalman Filter (KF), OMMR seamlessly decouples the timeline into dual-frequency temporal perceptions (the stable long-term $N_1$ window and the instantaneous short-term $N_2$ window).
+This allows OMMR to instantly cut off erroneous visual updates during severe occlusions and fall back to the purely physical kinematic prior, fundamentally suppressing the cumulative errors that plague traditional KF.